 More information on First-Year Seminars.

-Another unique aspect of these courses is that the specific topics can change year-to-year, allowing students to tailor their studies with courses that reflect current research and contemporary issues in a small-class format.
-For course descriptions, please visit our Special Topics Course page.
-Please find a list of prerequisites and enrolment requirements on the Undergraduate Calendar.
+Another unique aspect of these courses is that the specific topics can change year-to-year, allowing students to tailor their studies with courses that reflect current research and contemporary issues.
+For course descriptions, please visit our Topics Course page.
+You can also find a list of prerequisites and enrolment requirements using the Undergraduate Calendar.

 Return to top.